 fNote: I was a guest of the Kaua’i Visitors Bureau which is when I had the pleasure of doing ALL of this and more.

 The Hawaiian island Kauai is best known as the backdrop for some of Hollywood’s iconic films ranging from Elvis Presley’s Blue Hawaii to Spielberg’s Jurassic Park.
 Did you know, however, that this relatively small island is the ultimate vacation destination for tourists interested in leaving the high-rise hotels and experiencing untouched scenery and authentic Hawaiian culture?
-This “Garden Island” may not have the amenities of more developed islands like O’ahu, but that doesn’t mean there’s nothing to see and do here.
+This “Garden Island” may not have the amenities of more developed islands like O’ahu, but that doesn’t mean there’s nothing to see and do here and Kauai Tours are the best way to see them all.
 Let’s take a peek at some of the best things to do, places to stay, and restaurants to visit on a tour of this magnificent island.

 People who want to stay near the city of Lihu’e might want to consider Kaua’i Marriott Resort.
 So long as you stay near a big city, you shouldn’t have difficulties finding a fabulous place to stay on this island.
 You can also check out how to score a luxury stay at the Grand Hyatt Kauai for free.